The Msgr. Charles A. Kelly, Jr. Division

 Our monthly meetings engage all our members in planning and executing events throughout the year.
 We participate in the Central Virginia Celtic Festival and the St. Patrick’s Church Hill Festival where we have the opportunity to meet and greet visitors interested in all things Irish.
 As a Division, we enjoy gathering together as a group to promote fellowship.

 I invite you to look through our website and consider opportunities to serve the Division.
 I know you will enjoy it.

 The Msgr.
 Charles Kelly, Jr. Division of the Ancient Order of Hibernians was formed in December, 2009 and conducted it’s first meeting on January 21, 2010 at St. John Neumann Church, Powhatan, Virginia.
 In February of that year our planning continued and at our March meeting, State President Richard Alesky presented our first Division President, Mike McGee, with our new Charter and participated in the Initiation of our new Officers.

-We are the oldest and largest Irish-Catholic fraternal organization in the United States.
 The AOH is the place to meet like-minded Irish-Americans who share the same values and beliefs.